DreymaR/BigBagKbdTrix/README.md

 TODO/WIP For the BigBag web pages:
 ----------------------------------
+- Add the Training Topic.
+Under Trickery, or separately?
+Update its link on the links page.
+- In tarmak.html, cannibalize part of the BIG BAG?
+HALP! section for a main page overview?
+	- The rest of the bag is so easily and clearly accessible from the Tarmak page now
+	- Also make platform boxes for the Tarmak implementations part
+- In extend-layers.html, replace the "Head over to" part with proper platform box tips for Extend
+- Make bookmark links for page chapters, and add them to the menus.
+Example: DK mappings; Variants.
+- Make an imgtxt class with italic and a line break after it?
+For image subtexts.

 - Implement SASS/LESS for easier reading of the styles code.
 - Replace forum links with github pages ones.
 - Rework the 'Platforms' menu visualisation.